-Sue and her new grandbaby Gabrieila (now five years old).
+Sue and her new grandbaby Gabrieila (now nine years old).

 Sue's degree in Dramatic Arts and Speech is from Rutgers University.
 Her experience as an editor hails from the 1960s, when she edited dissertations for graduate students.
 Her intermittent careers have been, most importantly, mother, then dance director and historian, intentional community administrator, construction worker, and dramatist.
 She enjoys editing, politics, and building the earthship in which she and John live.

-As a mother, she has 5 children, and enjoys visiting her 11 grandchildren, 5 in California and 6 in Vermont.
+As a mother, she has 5 children, and enjoys visiting her 16 grandchildren, 2 in California, 1 in Tennessee, and 13 in Vermont.

 Political interest has been strong since childhood.
 Sue performed at peace rallies in the '60s and participated in civil rights demonstrations, including at the famous "I have a dream" speech by Rev. Dr. Martin Luther King, Jr. in Washington DC.
-She worked with the United Farm Workers and with the gay and lesbian Right to Marry Taskforce in Vermont.
-Now she is an active member of Occupy Central Vermont.
+She worked with the United Farm Workers, with the gay and lesbian Right to Marry Taskforce, and Occupy Central Vermont.